technofocus-pte/buildmoderniseaiappsdepth/Use case 02/Use case 02.md

     ![](./media/image21.jpeg)

-2. In the App Service page, in the left menu, select **Environment variables** under **Settings**.
+2. In the App Service page, from the left menu, select **Environment variables** under **Settings**.

 3. In the **App settings** tab of the **Environment variables** page,